Growth of automorphisms of virtually special groups: Introduction

 We now make precise the notion of ``length'' of a group element $g\in G$, and ``growth'' of an outer automorphism $\phi\in\Out(G)$.
 For the former, it is natural to consider the \emph{conjugacy length} $\|g\|$, i.e.\ the minimum word length of an element in the conjugacy class of $g$, fixing once and for all a finite generating set of $G$, whose choice will play no role.
 If $G$ is the fundamental group of a compact Riemannian manifold, then $\|g\|$ is roughly equal to the length of a shortest closed geodesic in the free homotopy class determined by $g$.
-We then define the \emph{growth rate} of $g$ under $\phi$ as the equivalence class of the sequence $n\mapsto\|\phi^n(g)\|$ up to bi-Lipschitz equivalence.
+We then define the \emph{growth rate} of $g$ under $\phi$ as the equivalence class of the sequence $n\mapsto\|\phi^n(g)\|$ up to bi-Lipschitz equivalence (see \Cref{sub:growth}).
 More crudely, one can define the \emph{stretch factor} of $\phi$ as

-The first and most important groups for which automorphism growth came to be fully understood were free abelian groups $\Z^m$, surface groups $\pi_1(S)$, and free groups $F_m$.
-Growth of elements of $\Out(\Z^m)={\rm GL}_m(\Z)$ can be easily described in terms of the Jordan decomposition, while growth of elements of the mapping class group of a compact surface $S$ is completely encoded in the corresponding Nielsen--Thurston decomposition \cite{Thurston-BAMS}.
-Finally, analysing growth of general automorphism of free groups $F_m$ proved to be a significantly more complex problem, which required the development of refined techniques inspired by train tracks on surfaces \cite{BH92,BFH1,BFH2,Bridson-Groves} and was finally solved by Levitt \cite{Levitt-GAFA}.
-In all of these examples, each outer automorphism admits only finitely many growth rates as the element $g$ varies in $G$, and each growth rate is bi-Lipschitz equivalent to a sequence $n\mapsto n^p\lambda^n$ for some $p\in\N$ and $\lambda\geq 1$.
-Moreover, the number $\lambda$ happens to be an algebraic integer and a weak Perron number\footnote{An \emph{algebraic integer} is a root of a monic polynomial with integer coefficients.
+These notions are best understood in three fundamental examples: free abelian groups $\Z^m$, closed surface groups $\pi_1(S)$, and free groups $F_m$.
+Growth of elements of ${\rm GL}_m(\Z)$ is easily described in terms of the Jordan decomposition, while growth of elements of the mapping class group of $S$ is encoded in their Nielsen--Thurston decomposition \cite{Thurston-BAMS}.
+Analysing growth of automorphisms of free groups $F_m$ proved to be a more complex problem, which required refined techniques inspired by train tracks on surfaces \cite{BH92,BFH1,BFH2,Bridson-Groves} and was finally solved by Levitt \cite{Levitt-GAFA}.
+In all three examples, each outer automorphism admits only finitely many growth rates as the element $g$ varies in $G$, and each growth rate is bi-Lipschitz equivalent to a sequence $n\mapsto n^p\lambda^n$ for some $p\in\N$ and $\lambda\geq 1$.
+The number $\lambda$ happens to be an algebraic integer and a weak Perron number\footnote{An \emph{algebraic integer} is a root of a monic polynomial with integer coefficients.
 It is a \emph{weak Perron number} if its modulus is not smaller than that of any of its Galois conjugates.}.